-Everyday Writing in Graeco-Roman and Late Antique Egypt (I – VIII AD).
-A Socio-Semiotic Study of Communicative Variation – EVWRIT
+Everyday Writing in Graeco-Roman and Late Antique Egypt.

-This project, funded by the European Research Council (2018 – 2023), aims to generate a paradigm shift in the understanding of Graeco-Roman and Late Antique communication.
+This project, funded by the European Research Council (2018 – 2023), aims to improve our understanding of communication practices in the Graeco-Roman and Late Antique periods.
 Non-literary, ‘documentary’ texts from Ancient Egypt such as letters, petitions and contracts have provided and continue to provide a key witness for our knowledge of the administration, education, economy, etc. of Ancient Egypt.
-Since documentary texts represent originals, however, their external characteristics should also be brought into the interpretation: elements such as handwriting, linguistic register or writing material transmit indirect social messages concerning hierarchy, status, and power relations, and can therefore be considered ‘semiotic resources’.
+Since documentary texts represent originals, however, their external characteristics should also be brought into the interpretation: elements such as handwriting, language, linguistic register or writing material transmit indirect social messages concerning hierarchy, status, and power relations, and can therefore be considered ‘semiotic resources’.

-The project’s driving hypothesis is that communicative variation – variation that is functionally insignificant but socially significant (e.g. there are – there’s – it’s a lot of people) – enables the expression of social meaning.
+The project’s driving hypothesis is that communicative variation – variation that is functionally insignificant but socially significant (as in there are – there’s – it’s a lot of people) – enables the expression of social meaning.
 The main aim of this project is to analyse the nature of this communicative variation.
-To this end, a multidisciplinary team of six researchers (one PI, one post-doc, and four PhD’s) will apply recent insights form socio-semiotic and socio-linguistic theory to a corpus of Graeco-Roman and Late Antique documentary texts (I – VIII AD) by means of a three-level approach: (i) an open-access database of annotated documentary texts will be created; (ii) the ‘semiotic potential’ of the different semiotic resources that play a role in documentary writing will be analysed; (iii) the interrelationships between the different semiotic resources will be studied.
+To this end, a multidisciplinary team of researchers is applying recent insights form social semiotic and sociolinguistic theory to a corpus of Graeco-Roman and Late Antique documentary texts (I – VIII AD) by means of a three-level approach: (i) an open-access database of annotated documentary texts is being created; (ii) the ‘semiotic potential’ of the different semiotic resources that play a role in documentary writing is being analysed; and (iii) the interrelationships between the different semiotic resources is being studied.

-The project will have a significant scientific impact: (i) it will be the first to offer a holistic perspective towards the ‘meaning’ of documentary texts; (ii) the digital tool will open up new ways to investigate Ancient texts; (iii) it will make an important contribution to current socio-semiotic and socio-linguistic research; (iv) it will provide new insights about humans as social beings.
+The project aims to make a significant scientific impact: by offering a holistic perspective towards the ‘meaning’ of documentary texts; by creating new digital tools to investigate ancient texts; by making an important contribution to current socio-semiotic and socio-linguistic research; and more broadly by providing new insights about humans as social and communicative beings.